AndrewAnnex/SpiceyPy/docs/installation.rst

     pip install .

-The installation script will download the appropriate version of the SPICE toolkit for your system, and will build a shared library from the included static library files.
-Then the installation script will install SpiceyPy along with the generated shared library into your site-packages directory.
+The build will locate or build CSPICE as described in `Using a system or custom CSPICE (source builds)`_ above (downloading and compiling it from source if none is found) and install SpiceyPy into your site-packages directory.
+Building from source requires CMake and a C compiler;
+Cython and NumPy are handled automatically by build isolation.